ddev/ddev/docs/content/users/quickstart.md

     This is very handy if you have a local database installed and you want to switch between the connections faster by changing only one variable in `.env`

     ### Using Vite
-    The default Laravel vite template will not work with DDEV.
+    The default Laravel Vite template will not work with DDEV.
 To make DDEV and Vite play nicely a few additionaly steps are required.

     #### Setup a Vite server
     Install the ddev-viteserve addon.